neyocloud/swiggy-clone-b/README.md

   run: docker build -t myapp:latest
 ```

 This instructs Docker to build an image tagged myapp:latest from the repository’s Dockerfile.
-(If needed, we could also build multiple tags, e.g., commit SHA tag for versioning.)
+(If needed, I could also build multiple tags, e.g., commit SHA tag for versioning.)

-Authenticating to Registry: We chose Docker Hub as the container registry (for simplicity and because our EKS cluster can pull public images from Docker Hub easily).
+Authenticating to Registry: I chose Docker Hub as the container registry (for simplicity and because our EKS cluster can pull public images from Docker Hub easily).
 We created a Docker Hub repository and added our Docker Hub credentials (username and an access token) as GitHub secrets.
 These secrets (DOCKER_USERNAME and DOCKERHUB_TOKEN) allow the workflow to log in to Docker Hub
 docs.docker.com